 Here are some tips on how to grow your enthusiasm:

 1. Get feedback from your customers.
-A lot of salespeople don’t want to hear from people they have sold.
+A lot of salespeople don’t want to hear from people they have sold their product to.
 No news is good news for that kind of salesperson.
+But the more customers you hear from who were delighted with their purchase, the better you will feel about what you do.
 Get feedback.
-The more you hear from your customers that they were delighted with their purchase, the better you will feel about what you do.

 2. Improve the quality of your customers’ feedback with this mantra: I’m going to promise my customers less but deliver more.
 If you are closing sales by exaggerating the worth or value of your product, you are always going to have unhappy customers.